-For many investors, franchising is a structured and predictable way to ease the process.
-With a proven business model, brand recognition, and built-in support, it helps tackle many of the challenges that include moving to a new market.
+For many Pakistani investors, franchising provides a structured and predictable way to overcome these challenges.
+With a proven business model, established brand recognition, and ongoing operational support, franchises can simplify the process of entering the U.S. market while strengthening an E-2 visa application.

 Why the E2 Visa Attracts Pakistani Investors